 The possession, use and/or smoking of tobacco in any form or paraphernalia (including smokeless tobacco, lighters, pipes, electronic cigarettes, vapes, juuls, and rolling papers) is prohibited in any area (including vehicles) under the control of and/or in any activity sponsored or supervised by Bellbrook-Sugarcreek Schools.
 Possession and/or use of tobacco in any form may result in a 5-day suspension.
 If the student agrees to complete a stop-smoking program, the number of days of suspension may be reduced on first offense.
 If the program is not completed, the remainder of the suspension will be enforced.
 Any 2nd violation will result in a 5-day suspension.
-Any 3rd violation will result in a 10-day suspension.
-A 4th violation will result in a 10-day suspension and recommendation for expulsion.
+Any 3rd violation will result in a 10-day suspension and recommendation for expulsion.